Think someone else may like this? Share the love!

 What Kind Of Fish Should I Bake?

 You can use any type of fish that you want.
 I cooked with salmon, and the only thing you need to know about baking salmon is that you might find perfectly safe, but unsightly white protein specs once it’s cooked.
-It’s a natural occurrence when you bake salmon, so don’t worry if you see it!
+It’s a natural occurrence when you bake salmon, so don’t worry if you see them!
 I’m giving you the recipe amounts for one, but this is a very flexible recipe.
 If you have 2 people, then make 2 packets.

 Fish In Parchment – An Easy Weeknight Meal